 If approved, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
 The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
+Proposed Parcel 2 is already improved with a single-family dwelling and a manufactured home and may build a maximum of one junior accessory dwelling unit (JADU) if the project is approved; proposed Parcels 1 and 3 may build two dwelling units and one junior accessory dwelling unit (JADU) if the project is approved.
 If future construction were to occur, the applicable fire district will review the project site for adequate emergency vehicle access as part of the building permit process for future development of each parcel.

 All future structures will be required to be constructed in accordance with Chapter 7A of the most current adopted version of the California Building Code and California Residential Code.
-The project site is served by Westport Fire Protection District.
+The project site is served by Stanislaus Consolidated Fire Protection District.
 The site is located in a Local Responsibility Area (LRA).
-The project was referred to Westport Fire Protection District, and no response has been received to date.
-No significant impacts to the project site or surrounding environment's wildfire risk is anticipated as a result of this project.
+The project was referred to West Stanislaus Fire Protection District, and no response has been received to date.
+No significant impacts to the project site or surrounding environment's wildfire risk are anticipated as a result of this project.
 Accordingly, the potential impact to wildfire is considered to be consistent with those evaluated in the GPU EIR.

-References: Application Materials; Referral response from Stanislaus County Public Works Department, dated January 3, 2023; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Application materials; Referral response received from Stanislaus County Public Works, dated April 15, 2024; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.

 XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE Significant Impact Not Substantial Consistent Project Identified New with GPU Impact by GPU EIR Information EIR a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? x b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.)
-X c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? х
+MANDATORY FINDINGS OF SIGNIFICANCE Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) х c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? x